Kyniska/core/README.md

 Core: A Version of Democracy
 ====

-Core aims to translate the organizing principles (laws) from the Constitution of the Haudenosaunee to Blockchain voting-by-contract form.
+Core aims to translate the organizing principles (laws) from the Constitution of the Haudenosaunee to operational Blockchain  form.

 # Some defining differences: